中文

 For families who see strong alignment, the next step is a confidential 30–45 minute conversation with Chief Mentor Jason Ma via Zoom or phone.
 The purpose is to understand aspirations, explore potential pathways, and assess mutual fit.
 Many families find this initial conversation clarifying and valuable.

-To ensure a productive use of time:
+To make the best use of time:

 1. All key decision-makers should attend, including the student and parents.